Barbapapazes/s.esteban-soubiran.site/README.md

 > **Note**
 > You can fork this project for your own use.

+_Cloudflare KV is not ideal for this use case since data propagation is not instant but it way simpler to setup than a database like D1._

 ## Setup

 Make sure to install the dependencies: